IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS.md

 ### Step 2: Create a DNS subdomain

-To create a DNS subdomain, a URL, for the Ingress gateway (= loadbalancer, nlb) for the next commanduse the following command:
+To create a DNS subdomain, a URL, for the Ingress gateway (= loadbalancer, nlb) use the following command:

 ```sh
 echo $MYCLUSTER